MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 ## Enable access to Defender for Identity service URLs in the proxy server

-To enable access to Defender for Identity, we recommend allowing traffic to the following URLs.
+To enable access to Defender for Identity, we require allowing traffic to the following URLs.
 The URLs automatically map to the correct service location for your Defender for Identity instance.

-- `<your-instance-name>.atp.azure.com` – for console connectivity.
-For example, `contoso-corp.atp.azure.com`

-- `<your-instance-name>sensorapi.atp.azure.com` – for sensors connectivity.
-For example, `contoso-corpsensorapi.atp.azure.com`
+- `<your-instance-name>sensorapi.atp.azure.com` - for example, `contoso-corpsensorapi.atp.azure.com`

 You can also use the IP address ranges in our Azure service tag (**AzureAdvancedThreatProtection**) to enable access to Defender for Identity.
 For more information about service tags, see [Virtual network service tags](/azure/virtual-network/service-tags-overview).